 - Chicken Breast: The breast contains the highest protein and the lowest fat compared to the rest of the chicken.
 Grilled Chicken Breast with roasted carrots, roasted beets, and roasted potatoes.
 Served with a kale or spinach salad.
 Yummy.

-Felicia Jackson is a certified Health Coach in training and a store manager at Daily Juice Cafe's West University location.
+Felicia Jackson is an Integrative Nutrition Health Coach and store manager at Daily Juice Cafe's West University location.
 She is on a mission to improve her own life and help her family do the same.
 Ultimately, Felicia aims to use her personal experiences to educate others about health & wellness and help them find a balanced lifestyle.

 Share this post